VladRez/idiomatic-programming/README.md

 # Idiomatic Ruby

 A pure object oriented language know for it's high level semantic syntax and garbage collected memory management.
-Almost everything is an object including what would be consider primitive variables such as integers and booleans.
+Almost everything is an object including what would be consider primitive variables such as integers and boolean.
 Ruby is completely interpreted and not compiled into an intermediary language like C#/VB or java.
 Completely cross-platform and most recognized for its use in Ruby on Rails framework.

 + [Basics][basics]
     + Outputting and Displaying Data